 *There aren’t many photos of me wearing it I’m afraid as when these images were taken, I’m either recovering from a back operation, have a bad back, or I’m pregnant, so my willing volunteers are lugging the bairns around for me.

-The Osprey baby carrier backpack fits different sizes of children inside
+The Osprey toddler carrier fits different sizes of children inside

 One exceptionally handy feature is the removable and washable drool pad (which those tiny ones love to suck!) and the baby carrier rucksack comes fully accredited with a TUV GS safety certification.